Louisa Ghevaert: Career

 Through 2018, 2019 and 2020, Ghevaert's expert legal evidence in the Court of Appeal and the Supreme Court resulted in further legal rulings for a woman rendered infertile following a delay in detecting cancer in smear tests and biopsies, enabling for the first time recovery of damages for commercial surrogacy, donor conception and fertility treatment in the US, XX v Whittington Hospital NHS Trust [2018] EWCA Civ 2832 and Whittington Hospital NHS Trust v XX [2020] UKSC 14.

 From 2017 to 2022, Ghevaert was an expert member of the Egg Donation in the UK, Belgium and Spain: an Interdisciplinary Study (EDNA) Stakeholder Advisory Group led by Professor Nicky Hudson at the Centre for Reproduction Research (CRR) at De Montfort University in collaboration with the Bioethics Institute Ghent, in Belgium and the Consejo Superior Investigaciones Científicas (CSIC) in Spain.

 The EDNA study was funded by the Economic & Social Research Council and looked at the future landscape of egg donation policy, practices and governance in the UK, Belgium and Spain.

+In 2022, in Re X, Y and Z (Children: Parental Orders: Time Limit) EWHC 198 (Fam) Ghevaert obtained parental orders for three surrogate born children following the collapse of a US surrogacy agency, threatened deportation by Danish Authorities and criminal charges, extending the six-month legal deadline to meet the children's lifelong welfare and provide permanence and security for their care.

+In 2022, Ghevaert also obtained a declaration of parentage for a woman after a 35-year search for her father using ancestry DNA testing in X v Y [2022] EWFC 77.
+The High Court made the legal ruling despite the biological father's refusal to undergo accredited laboratory DNA testing and highlighted the fundamental importance of identity, parentage and the re-registration of birth certificates to provide properly maintained records for individuals and the public benefit.

+In 2023, Ghevaert became an expert advisory member to the 3-year research study “Reproduction in the age of genomic medicine: the emergence, commercialisation and implications of preconception expanded carrier screening (PRECAS)” led by Professor Cathy Herbrand with a team of nine researchers and a partner the Progress Educational Trust (PET) at the Centre for Reproduction Research (CRR) at De Montfort University.
+The PRECAS study, funded by the Economic & Social Research Council (ESRC), investigates the emergence of expanded carrier screening (ECS) for preconception use amongst the general population to help shape regulatory approaches to policy generation in the UK and internationally.